souad988/budget_tracker_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-My Acknowledgements to Gregoire Vella on Behance the author of the original design, as required by the Creative Commons license of the design.
-Gregoire Vella on Behance the author of the original design, as required by the Creative Commons license of the design.
+As per project requirements, The README should contain an "Acknowledgements" section or similar that gives appropriate credit to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) the [author of the original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=), as required by the [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/).

 I would like to thank the microverse community for there continous support and help.